 The Seniors Home Based Primary Care program is a collaboration between the CWC PCN and Alberta Health Services.
 It provides homebound seniors aged 65 and older with a comprehensive care program and team who provide care at home.

 Working collaboratively with Home Care, the program is designed to allow patients that meet the criteria to “age-in-place” with respect, dignity and comfort, reducing emergency room visits and hospitalizations.

 CWC PCN Social Workers are involved in the provision of services to clients and families.
 They act as a temporary resource for identified clients by providing short-term counselling and crisis intervention, facilitating caregiver and other supports and acting as a liaison to education and support groups.

-Following a detailed assessment, social workers develop a program of care which may include resource management, resource counseling, case coordination, transition planning and advocacy according to professional practice standards.
+Following a detailed assessment, social workers develop a program of care which may include resource management, resource counselling, case coordination, transition planning and advocacy according to professional practice standards.
 Duties will vary depending on the patient population served.

 Social Workers can also provide phone consultations for physician members and CWC PCN Patient Care Team members.